google/blockly-samples/codelabs/custom_generator/custom_generator.md

 - Familiarity with JSON and the JSON specification.
 - Comfort with defining blocks and toolboxes.

-This codelab assumes that you are already comfortable with using the Blockly playground locally.
+This codelab assumes that you are comfortable using the command line/terminal.

 ## Setup